-- Your problems are affecting your sleep, your eating habits, your relationships, your classes, your work and your everyday life.
+- Your problems are affecting your sleep, eating habits, relationships, classes and/or your everyday life.

 This is a common fear some students have on coming to counselling.
 Acknowledging the difficulty can often be a way of addressing it.
 The counsellor will be used to students having this experience.
 Going at a pace that is comfortable for you is important and this will be understood and respected by the counsellor.
 You will not be expected to say anything that you are not comfortable in sharing.

-If you have given the Service permission to contact you either by phone or letter you will receive a follow-up from the Service.
+If you have given the Service permission to contacted you will receive a follow-up call or text from the Service.
 If you choose not to respond to this follow-up the onus will revert back to you to contact the Service when you so wish.

 All students are asked to confirm their appointments with the Service.
 If it is necessary for you to change or cancel your appointment you are asked to do so at least 24 hours beforehand.
 You can ring on 01-7083554 or call to Reception.
+Alternatively you can use the weblink facility 'Confirm or Cancel your Appointment.'
 Your appointment will be rescheduled to a time that is convenient for you.